College Factual by our College Data Analytics Team

 1

 You’ll join some of the best and brightest minds around if you attend Massachusetts Institute of Technology.
 The school came in at #1 for the Schools for a Bachelor’s Highly Focused on Materials Processing and Manufacturing Major in the New England Region.
-Massachusetts Institute of Technology is a private not-for-profit institution located in Cambridge, Massachusetts.
-The school has a fairly large population, and it awarded 24 bachelors’s degrees in 2020-2021.
+This fairly large school is located in Cambridge, Massachusetts, and it awarded 30 bachelors’s materials processing and manufacturing degrees in 2021-2022.

 2